 - 1. After learning about the medicine wheel, are there any things that you want to add to your posters about health and wellness?
 Are there any stages of life where your wellbeing is more or less connected to others? - 2.
-Add any new ideas to your posters using an orange felt pen.
-Provide students with tape to hang their posters throughout the classroom and allow 5-10 minutes for students to wander and look at one another's work. - 3.
+Add any new ideas to your posters using an orange marker.
+Provide students with tape to hang their posters throughout the classroom and then let students look at one another's work. - 3.
 Wander with the students and ask questions to check for understanding.